snackabra/docs/_sources/glossary.rst.txt

       photo, etc.

    channel
-      Essentially a synonym for :term:`Room`.
+      Basic communication primitive.
+Used to be a synonym for :term:`Room`, but now it's more correct to say that a Room is a simple use of a channel.

    channel name
       Essentially a synonym for :term:`Room Name`.
 This is the newer term.